 For GCSE English Language, students will sit two examinations: Paper 1 requires them to read and answer questions on extracts from twentieth and twenty-first century fiction, before producing a piece of their own creative (descriptive or narrative) writing; Paper 2 assesses how well students are able to identify viewpoints in one twenty-first century and one nineteenth century non-fiction source, before testing their ability to write to present their own point of view on a particular topic.

-For GCSE English Literature, there are also two examinations, with Paper 1 testing students’ understanding of Shakespeare’s ‘Macbeth’ and Brontë’s ‘Jane Eyre’, and Paper 2 assessing their ability to analyse Priestley’s ‘An Inspector Calls’ and compare two of the studied ‘Power and Conflict’ poems.
-On this second paper, students will also have to analyse an unseen poem, as well as commenting on similarities and differences between it and a second unfamiliar piece of poetry.
+For GCSE English Literature, there are also two examinations, with Paper 1 testing students’ understanding of Shakespeare’s ‘Macbeth’ and Brontë’s ‘Jane Eyre’ or Dickens’s ‘A Christmas Carol’, and Paper 2 assessing their ability to analyse Priestley’s ‘An Inspector Calls’ and compare two of the studied ‘Power and Conflict’ poems.
+In this second paper, students will also have to analyse an unseen poem, as well as commenting on similarities and differences between it and a second unfamiliar piece of poetry.

 Year 10